 Lurie Children’s Division of Ophthalmology provides world-class treatment and care for a full range of pediatric eye disorders, eye trauma and vision problems.
-The division consists of seven board-certified ophthalmologists with fellowship training in pediatric ophthalmology and strabismus, and one optometrist with interest in pediatric care and low vision.
+The division consists of six board-certified ophthalmologists with fellowship training in pediatric ophthalmology and strabismus, and one optometrist with interest in pediatric care and low vision.
 In fiscal year 2012, the division offered care and consultations to more than 9,950 patients and performed more than 700 surgeries.

 We offer specialized treatment programs for children with the following conditions:

 - Chronic dry eye syndrome

 We also have Optical for Children, an in-house optical center.
 Learn more.

 In addition to dedicated in-house staff members, the division includes several part-time subspecialists offering expertise in areas such as preverbal vision testing (TAC), ultrasonography, ophthalmic photography and electroretinogram (ERG) testing.
 All team members actively engage in clinical research, teaching and the practice of general pediatric ophthalmology.